 This section, on the Le Puy Camino, took us to the windswept plains of the Aubrac.
 Cold, I got frostbite on my nose which took weeks to heal, but no snow and so we were able to cross through one of the worst marked sections.
 Thankfully we had a GPS and a thermos.

-Our bodies had settled down a little but we were still struggling.
+Our bodies had settled down a little, but we were still struggling.
 It wasn’t until the end of this section that we felt we could walk forever.
 But still no feet problems beyond the ache every night and my bunions which miraculously also stopped hurting.
-Ice covered pine trees and half frozen ponds that crackled under foot, the weather moved into spring and with amazement, we watched as our walk took us past the first flowers, daffodils, and jonquils, then days of golden canola fields and fruit orchards with apples in blossom.
+Ice-covered pine trees and half-frozen ponds that crackled underfoot, the weather moved into spring.
+With amazement, we watched as our walk took us past the first flowers, daffodils, and jonquils, then days of golden canola fields and fruit orchards with apples in blossom.

 Food and wine continued to be plentiful and the highlight of the day.
 That and the occasions when the room had a bath I can fall into.
 Each new pleasure was so exquisite, the rest of the world and our lives faded away.
 This was life.

 The highlight was Conques, staying in the Monastery (okay the food wasn’t the highlight) being blessed by chanting monks and crawling into bed between centuries old walls and imagining everything they had seen.
 A beautiful town and monastery and a charming tradition of ringing every pelerin out of town and onwards.